canonical/lxd/doc/api-extensions.md

 When the offline cluster member is evacuated, only remote-backed instances will be migrated.
 Local instances will be ignored as there is no way of migrating them once the cluster member is offline.

 ## `instances_state_total`

 This extension adds a new `total` field to `InstanceStateDisk` and `InstanceStateMemory`, both part of the instance's state API.

+## `deployments`

+This adds the concept of a "deployment" which provides primitives for scaling sets of instances that make up complex application workloads.